RicoPopovitch/Vtxor/README.md

 Xors the encrypted data back to its original values then returns the results as a `std::string`

 ![nopdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/stringpool.png)
-strings will not appear in string pool at all
+-strings will not appear in string pool at all

 ![pdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/pdb.png)
-strings will look like this if viewed in ida with a pdb
+-strings will look like this if viewed in ida with a pdb

 ![nopdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/nopdb.png)
-they will look like this if viewed with no pdb
+-they will look like this if viewed with no pdb